 Amsterdam Royal Palace

+It was not until 1936 that it became state property.
 Today the Royal Palace on the Dam is one of the three Palaces, which the State has placed at the King's disposal by an Act of Parliament.
-It is used for Royal Events like reception of the foreign heads of state during their visits in The Netherlands, the King's New Year reception and other official receptions.
-Every year, it provides the setting for the presentation of various official and royal prizes.
+It is used for Royal Events like receptions of important persons, the King's New Year event or presentation of prizes.

 |Children under 18:||free|